What is a B2B contact database?

 Avoid these errors:

 Volume looks impressive in a sales pitch, but accuracy drives results.
-A database with 10 million contacts and 60% accuracy is worse than one with 5 million contacts and 90% accuracy.
-Bounced emails hurt your sender reputation.
-Focus on deliverability rates, not record counts.
+A hypothetical database with 10 million contacts at 60% accuracy delivers fewer usable records than one with 5 million contacts at 90% accuracy, and the bounced emails from the larger, less accurate set will damage your sender reputation.
+ZoomInfo's multi-source verification delivers up to 95% accuracy on first-party data, backed by 300+ human researchers, a concrete benchmark to hold other vendors against.

 Ignoring refresh frequency guarantees data decay.
 A database that updates quarterly will have stale records within weeks.
 Ask how often the vendor refreshes data and whether they track job changes in real time.